STAKEHOLDER ALIGNMENT

 How do we create a mobile-first version of our platform that’s powerful enough for the business and intuitive enough for the people actually using it on the road?

-CREATING SYSTEMS & PATTERNS
+CREATed SYSTEMS & PATTERNS

 Adapting Rose Rocket's Web App Patterns